Home | Email us | 2011 Price List | Order Form (PDF)

 H. ‘Ambrosia Rows’ (K. Lamb 2006)

 Diploid 26" M Re 6.75" SEV.
 Double 99%.
 Opens early as rosy mauve, becoming amber rose by end of day.
 Dark rose veins create a feathered eye pattern with matching dark tips.
 This consistent hose-in-hose double often has extra layers of petals and sepals.
 Reblooms in our zone 4 garden.
 Once established, good branching with high bud count plus rebloom produce a long season of bloom.
 Very fragrant at times.
 Sdlg #D9943.
 Deer took the tags, but parents are probably (‘Frances Joiner’ X ‘Toothpick’).
-Fertile both ways.
-Limited. $75.00 per double fan; $45 per single fan.
+Fertile both ways. $20.00 per double fan.

 Photo credits: Top right and bottom left by Michael J. Lamb; top left and bottom right by Gréthe J. Winship.